krovs/oscp-writeups/docs/PWK Challenges/feast.md

 ![](assets/Pasted%20image%2020250228204421.png)

-Now import it into bh, we can see jeff.borrows has  a  generic all to mario.lemiux.
+Now import it into BloodHound.
+We can see `jeff.borrows` has a "Generic All" to `mario.lemieux`.

 ![](assets/Pasted%20image%2020250228204535.png)

-Change mario's passwords
+Change Mario's password.

 ![](assets/Pasted%20image%2020250228205948.png)